dev-cetera/df_safer_dart/README.md

 Aiming to address these challenges, this package offers safer alternatives and more predictable mechanisms.

 While it introduces some boilerplate and incurs a minor performance trade-off due to safety checks, it is best suited for mission critical sections of your project where reliability and safety are essential.
-For less sensitive code, standard approaches like Future, FutureOr, try-catch, and nullable types may be more appropriate.
+For less sensitive code, standard approaches like `Future`, `FutureOr`, try-catch, and nullable types may be more appropriate.

 This package introduces three core monads (`Result`, `Option`, and `Resolvable`) that work seamlessly together:

-- `Result<T>`: Represents the outcome of an operation that can fail.
+- `Result`: Represents the outcome of an operation that can fail.
 It will either be:

-  - `Ok<T>`: A success value of type T.
+  - `Ok`: A success value of type T.
-  - `Err<T>`: A failure value containing details about the error.
+  - `Err`: A failure value containing details about the error.

 `Result` eliminates the need for try-catch blocks by making failure an explicit and manageable part of the type system.

-- `Option<T>`: Represents a value that may or may not be present.
+- `Option`: Represents a value that may or may not be present.
 It will either be:

-  - `Some<T>`: A present value of type T.
+  - `Some`: A present value of type T.
-  - `None<T>`: The absence of a value.
+  - `None`: The absence of a value.

 `Option` eliminates null values and forces the developer to explicitly handle the "absent" case, preventing NullPointerExceptions.

-- `Resolvable<T>`: A powerful wrapper that unifies synchronous and asynchronous operations.
+- `Resolvable`: A powerful wrapper that unifies synchronous and asynchronous operations.
 It will either be:

-  - `Sync<T>`: For immediate, failable operations.
+  - `Sync`: For immediate, failable operations.
-  - `Async<T>`: For time-based, failable operations.
+  - `Async`: For time-based, failable operations.

 `Resolvable` provides a consistent API for chaining operations, regardless of whether they are synchronous or asynchronous.